Acetylserotonin O-methyltransferase: Class of enzyme and function

 N-Acetylserotonin O-methyltransferase can be classified under three types of enzyme functional groups: transferases, one-carbon group transferrers, and methyltransferases.

 It catalyzes two reactions in the tryptophan metabolism pathway, and both can be traced back to serotonin.
 Serotonin has many fates in this pathway, and N- Acetylserotonin O-methyltransferase catalyzes reactions in two of these fates.
 The enzyme has been studied most for its catalysis of the final step of the pathway from serotonin to melatonin, but it also catalyzes one of the reactions in the many step process of serotonin → 5-Methoxy-indolacetate.

 Synonyms

 Synonyms of N- Acetylserotonin O-methyltransferase are Hydroxyindole O-methyltransferase (HIOMT), Acetylserotonin O-methyltransferase (ASMT), Acetylserotonin N-methyltransferase, Acetylserotonin methyltransferase (Y chromosome).
 The most commonly used synonym is Hydroxyindole O-methyltransferase (HIOMT).

 Organisms

 N- Acetylserotonin O-methyltransferase is found in both prokaryotes and eukaryotes.
 It is found in the bacteria Rhodopirellula baltica and Chromobacterium violaceum.
 It is also found in the following eukaryotes: Gallus gallus (chicken), Bos taurus (cow), Homo sapiens (human), Macaca mulatta (rhesus monkey), and Rattus norvegicus (rat).

-Amino acid sequences

-Bos taurus (cattle) has 350 amino acids and the amino acid sequence is: